TarikHuber/firekit/README.md

 You can find a full functional **DEMO** project (React Most Wanted) with source code [here](https://www.react-most-wanted.com/).
 You can also find more about the concepts used in this library [here](https://codeburst.io/firekit-concepts-to-sync-firebase-and-redux-606a1e3e50d6)

-**WARNING:** This project is still in early development so API changes will very likely happen.

 ## Table of Contents